Pas-Lau-Tau

-Pas-Lau-Tau (d.
-March 1890), also known as "Pash-ten-tah" and "Bach-e-on-nal", was a 19th-century Apache army scout.
+Pas-Lau-Tau (died March 1890), also known as "Pash-ten-tah" and "Bach-e-on-nal", was a 19th-century Apache army scout.

 Background

 Pas-Lau-Tau's date and place of birth are unknown, though he was likely from the San Carlos Reservation.
 He had one full brother, who later came to be known as "Paul Patton".

 It is unknown at what time Pas-Lau-Tau became associated with or enlisted in the United States Army.